antronerds/r2-training-courses/docs/RNA_seq_data_analysis_-_Using_Rheumatoid_Arthritis_data.md

 <br>

+The samples of a dataset can be annotated with e.g clinical data or molecular biology parameters, each group of annotated data is called a **track** in R2.
+These tracks can be used to filter datasets, to compare groups of samples, to color scatter plots of samples with meta information, or to correlate genomics patterns in your data with e.g. different phenotypes or demographic characteristics.

 In the following steps we will explore the dataset of Okuzono.
-It is an RNSseq dataset with 336 samples.
+This is an RNSseq dataset with 336 samples.
 The button below will take you to the main page of R2.

 * Go to R2 (http://r2.amc.nl) by clicking on the button below: